Maths and SATs Boosters: How To Get The Most Out Of Maths Revision For Your Year 6 Pupils

 It might seem like a bit of a no-brainer, but familiarising pupils with the sorts of questions they’ll encounter in the SATs is one of the best ways to boost their skills and confidence.

 This means doing more than just using past papers as an assessment tool, however.
 For more complex question styles (such as multi-step reasoning problems) real time needs to be spent going over worked examples and practice questions to help pupils work out how to approach and solve them.

-Finding and working through Maths Reasoning Questions resources are a great example of how you can introduce the different kinds of questions to your class.
-Not only is each type of reasoning question identified, key information about how to solve them is also presented and additional practice questions to work through with your class are provided.
+Taking at look at this collection of maths reasoning questions will allow you to work through the different kinds of questions with your class.
+Not only is each type of reasoning question identified, key information about how to solve them is also presented together with additional practice questions.

-As it gets closer to May SATs revision – and especially revision using past or practice papers – will become more prevalent.
+As it gets closer to May, SATs revision – and especially revision using past or practice papers – will become more prevalent.
 But it’s important to ensure this practice is still grounded in teaching pupils, not testing them; there are numerous ways of using the free SATs papers available online outside of mock exams.
-You can even find KS2 SATs questions separated out topic by topic that you can use to tackle specific weaknesses one at a time.

 At Third Space Learning, we’ve designed our SATs intervention programme with this in mind; the summer and autumn term lessons are focused on helping pupils make progress in their maths learning.
 In Spring of Year 6 however, we pivot to plugging gaps and reinforcing knowledge, building on the work of the previous two terms so pupils naturally apply what they have learnt.

 A key part of this programme are our SATs-style questions, which are embedded into lessons to ensure pupils are exposed to them in context, giving them a feel for what they’ll be facing in a safe learning environment.

 Year 6 Maths Catch-up and Revision Guide

 Friendly, approachable style from a teacher with proven success in KS2 National Assessments